ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 buildroot login:
 ```

-You will be prompted to login to buildroot.
+You will be prompted to log in to buildroot.
 Enter `root` as both the username and password.

 You have successfully booted four worlds (Root, Secure, Non-secure and Realm) on the FVP at this point.
 Trusted Firmware-A is running in root, Realm Management Monitor (RMM) in Realm, host Linux in non-secure and Hafnium in secure.